peepkolberg/glimpse/README.md

 Some additional notes that might be necessary to follow:
 * Sort input BAM files

+To-Do:
+* Tweak each process' memory, CPU, time requirements
+* Refactor the workflow so that process sample_GLs runs in parallel with process chunk_chr.
+Might save a few minutes.

 Workflow follows the steps from this tutorial: https://odelaneau.github.io/GLIMPSE/docs/tutorials/getting_started/#imputation-using-1000gp-reference-panel

 #### Good luck!